 Understanding the concept of multiplication table in Python is fundamental in programming.
-In this blog, we’ll learn how to create and customize multiplication tables using Python functions, empowering you to easily grasp this essential concept.
+In this blog, we’ll learn how to create and customize multiplication table in Python using functions, empowering you to easily grasp this essential concept.

 What are Functions in Python?